AtikaAnjum/Voice-Emotion-Detection/README.md

 # Voice Emotion Recognition Using Hybrid Deep Learning

 #### This project implements a hybrid deep learning model capable of recognizing emotions in human speech by analyzing acoustic characteristics of audio signals.
 Manual classification of emotions in voice recordings is time-consuming, inconsistent, and lacks scalability.
-Our system automates this process by detecting emotions such as anger, happiness, sadness, fear, disgust, and neutral through audio analysis.
+This system automates this process by detecting emotions such as anger, happiness, sadness, fear, disgust, and neutral through audio analysis.

 The emotion classifier uses a hybrid neural network architecture combining: